przemek83/ping-stat/README.md

 Plot with ping response statistics over time.

 ## Getting Started
-This section describes briefly how to setup environment and build project.
+This section describes briefly how to setup the environment and build the project.

 ### Prerequisites
-Qt in version 6.5 or greater, C++ compiler with C++17 support as a minimum and CMake 3.16+.
+Qt in version 6.5 or greater, a C++ compiler with C++17 support as a minimum, and CMake 3.16+.

 ### Building
 Clone and use CMake directly or via any IDE supporting it.
 CMake should:
 - configure everything automatically,
 - compile and create binaries.